 Ragdolls are large, adorable, fluffy, cats that are easy to fall in love with.
 You may be about to buy one but before you do, we strongly advise you to read this article to see if there are any reasons why you should change your mind.

 As you read, bear in mind that we adore Ragdoll cats.
 We think they are beautiful (as are all cats).
 We give one very important and compelling reason to perhaps not buy a Ragdoll along with several other things to consider carefully before you do.

 Why You Should Not Buy a Ragdoll Cat

-1. The biggest reason not to buy a Ragdoll is that you could adopt one instead
+1. The biggest reason not to buy a Ragdoll is that you could adopt a cat instead

-The most important reason we can think of not to buy a Ragdoll is that you could adopt one from a rescue center.
+The most compelling reason not to buy a Ragdoll is that you could adopt a cat from a rescue center.

 - In the US, shelters receive over 3 million cats every year – some of these are Ragdolls looking for forever homes.